 - The City shall hold an annual training and table-top exercise to walk through implementation of the EAP for a hypothetical emergency event at the Newfields Development Dam.
 The EAP Coordinator shall ensure a sign-in sheet for attendees and minutes covering the items discussed in the exercise are collected and maintained. - The EAP Coordinator and Public Works Supervisor shall hold a training session annually with Public Works personnel regarding problem detection and evaluation at the dam.
-Areas of discussion include: - Abnormal water levels in the lake - Erosion on the embankment or emergency spillways - Debris obstructing the principal spillway riser or discharge pipe - Debris blocking the emergency spillways. - Woody vegetation growth on the embankment - Heavy or turbid discharge from the embankment toe drain outlets.
+Areas of discussion include: - Abnormal water levels in the lake - Erosion on the embankment or emergency spillways - Debris obstructing the principal spillway riser or discharge pipe - O Debris blocking the emergency spillways. - Woody vegetation growth on the embankment - O Heavy or turbid discharge from the embankment toe drain outlets. - The EAP Coordinator will ensure that the Departments included in the Notification Flowchart have reviewed the EAP with their personnel.